 Broadcasting reported in its February 15th issue that Swift would write 13 episodes for the 1965-1966 season and likely direct the same number.
 He had written, directed and executive produced the pilot for Screen Gems .
 When NBC officially announced its schedule on March 8th the vast majority of its new and returning programs were in color, Camp Runamuck among them.
 Only I Dream of Jeannie and Convoy were to be filmed in black and white, due to special effects for the former and black and white stock footage for the latter .

 Camp Runamuck was given the Friday 7:30-8PM time slot, opposite The Flintstones on ABC and The Wild Wild West on CBS.
 Construction on two camp sets, one for boys and one for girls, began later that month at the Columbia Ranch in Burbank, California .
-On May 28th, TV Guide reported that actor and composer Frank DeVol was forced to pull out of Camp Runamuck due to illness, although he would stay on as musical director for the series .
+On May 28th, TV Guide reported that actor and composer Frank DeVol was forced to pull out of Camp Runamuck due to illness, although he would keep doing the music for the series .
 TV Guide announced on June 5th that Leonard Stone had replaced DeVol .

 The series would depict the misadventures of a group of male counselors at a boy’s summer camp and their interactions with the female counselors at a new girl’s camp opened nearby.
 The boy’s camp was called Camp Runamuck and was operated by “Commander” Wivenhoe (played by Arch Johnson).
 Across the lake was Eulalia Divine’s Camp for Girls, better known as Camp Divine, which was by Eulalia Divine (played by Hermione Baddeley).
 Mahalia May Gruenecker (played by Alice Nunn) oversaw Camp Divine’s day-to-day operations.